 At the lodge, any of your choice in Congo, the security is super fine.
 Due to the previous insecurities and attacks in the country, hotel managers have learnt to tight mark their territories.
 A good number of armed security guards has been deployed to ensure safety of both the clients and the staff.

 About transportation, streets in the tourist towns like Goma are relatively safe.
-However, note that it would be safer if travelers walked with a local tour guide or ranger because they know all the corners, the safe ones and the unpassable ones.
-It’s advisable not to use public means, the fact that you are new to the place, you could bump into a wrong one, so much rely on your tour guide and a private car.
+However, note that it would be safer if travelers walked with a local tour guide or ranger because they know all the places including the safe and the impassable ones.
+It’s advisable not to use public means, the fact that you are new to the place, you could bump into rebels.
+Only rely on your tour guide and a private car.

 Health and medical guidelines in D.R.
 Congo